Islandora-Collaboration-Group/ISLE/docs/optional-components/tickstack.md

   * `sudo service docker restart` or `sudo systemctl restart docker`
   * You can check if the service is running with `sudo service docker status`

+---

-#### Rsyslog setup
+#### 02. Rsyslog setup

 * You will need to use the `sudo` command or become the `root` user for the steps below.
 Copying this file allows the information from the host `syslog` be forwarded to the `telegraf` agent.

-* Copy the Telegraf configuration file to the Rsyslog.d directory so Rsyslog will forward logs to the Telegraf agent with correct formatting.
+- Copy the Telegraf configuration file to the Rsyslog.d directory so Rsyslog will forward logs to the Telegraf agent with correct formatting.
 Your ISLE project location may be different from the example below.

-  * Example: `sudo cp /ISLE/config/proxy/tick/rsyslog/50-telegraf.conf /etc/rsyslog.d/`
+  * `sudo cp /ISLE/config/proxy/tick/rsyslog/50-telegraf.conf /etc/rsyslog.d/`

 * Please note on `Ubuntu` systems, you will need to also reset the `/var/spool/rsyslog` permissions due to a bug.
 This has not been observed behavior on `CentOS` Host servers _yet_.

   * Reset permissions process:
     * `sudo chown -Rv syslog:adm /var/spool/rsyslog`

   * Restart the `rsyslog` service
     * `sudo service rsyslog restart` or `sudo systemctl restart rsyslog`

   * You can check if the service is running
     * `sudo service rsyslog status`

 **Example output:**

 ```bash

 ● rsyslog.service - System Logging Service
    Loaded: loaded (/lib/systemd/system/rsyslog.service; enabled; vendor preset: enabled)
    Active: active (running) since Tue 2019-06-04 10:56:26 EDT; 3s ago